April 30, 2019

 “It’s kind of funny to watch your own office chair indicate movement when navigating in the office, but you do it in Unreal,” he laughs.

 Want to see how real-time technology can help you communicate better?
-Download the free Unreal Studio beta today and get started with Unreal Engine and a full suite of tools to support AEC workflows.
+Download Unreal Engine today.